 Pedestrians and bicyclists swarmed the skyways, drones patrolled the skies and, if you looked hard enough, you could see the edges of the species diversity preserve, the SDP.

 But, inevitably, her eyes went to the starport.

-A deceptively unassuming structure, its name was a bit of a misnomer.
-It didn't send anyone into space, not directly.
+A seemingly unassuming structure, flat and squat against the horizon, its name was a bit of a misnomer; the starport didn't send anyone into space, not directly.
 Instead, it packed passengers into scramjets bound for the true ports, the space elevators ringing the equator.
-The Mitakihara starport was particularly important, and was consequently unusually large and busy, jets going in and out constantly.
+The Mitakihara starport was particularly important, and was thus unusually large and busy, jets going in and out constantly.

 She looked at it with longing.